shitchell/ai-skeleton/docs/project/identity/PROJECT_SPECS.md

 ### 🔄 Workflow Navigation
 - Proceed to [CYCLE_DEVELOPMENT_PROCESS.md](./CYCLE_DEVELOPMENT_PROCESS.md) to begin iteration cycles.
 - See [CYCLE_END_OF_FEATURE.md](./CYCLE_END_OF_FEATURE.md) and [CYCLE_END_OF_PROJECT.md](./CYCLE_END_OF_PROJECT.md) for end-cycle rituals.

+> See [MAP.md](../blueprint/MAP.md) for how this spec translates into system structure.